odcambc/gyoza/config/README.md

 ### Codon table

 To prevent any typing mistake, the genetic code is imported from a [CoCoPUTs](https://dnahive.fda.gov/dna.cgi?cmd=codon_usage&id=537&mode=cocoputs) table (which also features codon frequencies, although the workflow does not make use of this).
 [The one provided](project_files/ScerevisiaeTAXID559292_Cocoputs_codon_table.csv) corresponds to *Saccharomyces cerevisiae* TAXID 559292.
 Please edit the main [config file](config_file.yaml) if you ever need to specify a different genetic code.
+Any csv-formatted file with at least two columns ("codon" and "aminoacid") should do.

 ### Codon mode